Political Science- Master of Arts

 - three letters of recommendation;

-- Graduate Record Examination (GRE) general test scores;
+- Graduate Record Examination (GRE is optional) general test scores;

 - a letter or statement describing career objective and fields of interest in political science.